Tunu Project, Greenland (100% owned)

 Dating back to 1925, historic measurements from thermal springs indicated predominately nitrogen plus noble gases (helium is a noble gas).

-Comprehensive license terms
+Comprehensive license

 Pulsar has exclusive rights to all mineral resources (including helium and hydrogen), except hydrocarbons and radioactive elements.